kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-In this KEP, we propose a new CPU Manager Static Policy Option called `distribute-cores-across-cpus` to prefer allocating cores from different physical CPUs on the same socket.
-This new policy is analogous to the `distribute-cpus-across-numa` policy option in that it proposes to *spread* cores allocations out, rather than pack them together.
-The main difference being that this new policy spreads individual core allocations across CPUs, whereas the existing policy spreads them across NUMA nodes.
-Such a policy is useful, for example, if an application wants to avoid being a noisy neighbor with itself, but still take advantage of the L2 cache by running its application threads on the same socket.
+In this KEP, we propose a new CPU Manager Static Policy Option called `distribute-cpus-across-cores` to prefer allocating CPUs from different physical cores on the same socket.
+This new policy is analogous to the `distribute-cpus-across-numa` policy option in that it proposes to *spread* CPU allocations out, rather than pack them together.
+The main difference being that this new policy spreads individual CPU allocations across cores, whereas the existing policy spreads them across NUMA nodes.
+Such a policy is useful, for example, if an application wants to avoid being a noisy neighbor with itself, but still take advantage of the L2 cache by running its threads on the same socket.

 ## Goals